0MARr00t/getinm/README.md

 # 🔍 Get LinkedIn Jobs in Minutes

-A simple Chrome/Edge browser extension that lets you quickly filter LinkedIn job postings by how recently they were posted — in just **1 to 60 minutes**.
+A simple Chrome/Edge browser extension that lets you quickly filter LinkedIn job postings by how recently they were posted (in just **1 to 60 minutes**).

 ## 🚀 Features